viki-org/storm-docker/README.md

 logging configuration file is just a guess, but one I'm relatively confident of being correct.

-When you build the Docker images (steps are detailed below), the `storm/cluster.xml` configuration file will be used as the `cluster.xml` file for Storm.
+When you build the Docker containers (steps are detailed below), the `storm/cluster.xml` configuration file will be used as the `cluster.xml` file for Storm.
 This happens to be the configuration file for logback, so you may want to review it and change the logging configuration settings.